44aayush/Placement_Q-A/.ipynb_checkpoints/Docker and Kubernetes-checkpoint.md

 <br>

 8. <h3 style="color:yellow">COMPONENTS</h3>
-    **Host** - Holds the Docker Daemon(link with registry), Images(metadata), and Containers(application)<br>
+    Host : Holds the Docker Daemon(link with registry), Images(metadata), and Containers(application)<br>
-    **Clinet** - Runs operations to set up communication with the Docker Host<br>
+    Clinet : Runs operations to set up communication with the Docker Host<br>
-    **Registry** - Used to store Docker images<br>
+    Registry : Used to store Docker images<br>
 <br>

 9. <h3 style="color:yellow">DOCKER SWARM</h3>
-    * Native tool used for clustering and scheduling of Docker containers
+    Native tool used for clustering and scheduling of Docker containers
 <br>

 10. <h3 style="color:yellow">COMMANDS</h3>
-    * **build** : to build an image file for docker
+    build : to build an image file for docker<br>
-    * **create** : for creation of new container
+    create : for creation of new container<br>
-    * **kill** : to kill a conatiner
+    kill : to kill a conatiner<br>
-    * **dockerd** : for launching docker daemon
+    dockerd : for launching docker daemon<br>
-    * **commit** : for creating new image from the container changes
+    commit : for creating new image from the container changes<br>
-    * **push** : pushes repository or image to a registry
+    push : pushes repository or image to a registry<br>
-    * **run** : runs a command in a new container
+    run : runs a command in a new container<br>
-    * **pull** : pulls repository or image from a registry
+    pull : pulls repository or image from a registry<br>
-    * **start** : starts one or more containers
+    start : starts one or more containers<br>
-    * **stop** : stops running containers
+    stop : stops running containers<br>
-    * **search** : searches for an image in a docker hub
+    search : searches for an image in a docker hub<br>
 <br>

 11. <h3 style="color:yellow">WORKFLOW</h3>
-    * Since the Dockerfile is the source code of the image, everything starts with it
+    Since the Dockerfile is the source code of the image, everything starts with i<br>
-    * Once it is created, the Dockerfile is used to build compiled version of the image of the container
+    Once it is created, the Dockerfile is used to build compiled version of the image of the containe<br>
-    * This image is then redistributed using the registry, which is like a repository of images.
+    This image is then redistributed using the registry, which is like a repository of images<br>
-    * Further, the image can be used to run containers.
-A container, while it is running, is very similar to a VM without the hypervisor.
+    Further, the image can be used to run containers.
+A container, while it is running, is very similar to a VM without the hypervisor<br>
 <br>

 12. <h3 style="color:yellow">VIEW LOGS OF DOCKER</h3>
-    * **journalctl -u docker;**
+    journalctl -u docker;
 <br>

 13. <h3 style="color:yellow">WHY STATELESS APPLICATION?</h3>
-    * We can create one container from our application and take out the app's configurable state parameters
+    We can create one container from our application and take out the app's configurable state parameters<br>
-    * Once it is one, we can run the same container with different production parameters and other environments
+    Once it is one, we can run the same container with different production parameters and other environments<br>
-    * We can reuse the same image in distinct scenarios and also easy to Scale
+    We can reuse the same image in distinct scenarios and also easy to Scale<br>
 <br>

 ----------------------------------------------------------------------------------------------------------------------------------------